massgravel/massgrave.dev/index.md

 (Recommended)

--   On Windows 8.1/10/11, right-click on the Windows start menu and select PowerShell or Terminal (Not CMD).
+-   Right-click on the Windows start menu and select PowerShell or Terminal (Not CMD).
 -   Copy and paste the code below and press enter\
     `irm https://massgrave.dev/get | iex`
 -   You will see the activation options.
 Follow the on-screen instructions.